Permanent organ of the supreme state organ of power: In practice

 For example, Article 24 of the 1978 Constitution of China identified the Standing Committee of the National People's Congress as the legislature's permanent organ, granting it broad though not unlimited deputising powers.
 Similarly, the 1960 Vietnamese Constitution established the Standing Committee of the National Assembly as its permanent organ.
-The 1972 Constitution of North Korea declared the Presidium of the Supreme People’s Assembly to be its standing organ, while Article 33 of the Mongolian Constitution made the same designation for the Presidium of the Great People's Hural.
+The 1972 Constitution of North Korea declared the Presidium of the Supreme People's Assembly to be its standing organ, while Article 33 of the Mongolian Constitution made the same designation for the Presidium of the Great People's Hural.
 The situation in the European communist states was less uniform.
 In several countries, the office of the president was not replaced by a collective head of state, for example, upon establishing the communist system.
 This was the case with Czechoslovakia.
-While Yugoslavia and Romania established an office of the president later.
+Yugoslavia and Romania established a presidency later.
 In response to concerns about over-centralisation, some constitutions eventually curtailed the powers of permanent organs to preserve the SSOP's power.
 At the same time, other constitutions continued to grant these organs general jurisdiction over the SSOP's area of responsibility.

 In Czechoslovakia, the president was mostly bestowed with ceremonial powers.
-The SSOP delegated most of its powers to the Presidium of the Federal Assembly.
+The SSOP, the Federal Assembly, delegated most of its powers to the Presidium of the Federal Assembly.
 A few powers were not delegated, and these were electing the president, adopting a constitution, and, except in emergencies, approving the budget, declaring war, or voting no confidence in the government.
 All measures taken by the Presidium under the authority of the Federal Assembly required subsequent approval by the Assembly itself, or else they would lapse.
 The Presidium could also issue legislative decrees, though these required the signatures of the president, the president of the Federal Assembly, and the prime minister—an arrangement intended to guarantee oversight.
 The result was a parallel structure in which both the presidency and the permanent organ functioned side by side.